-McFarlane Lake Mining Limited: McFarlane Lake Mining Submits Exploration Permit Application and Initiates Environmental Baseline Study at Juby Gold Project
+McFarlane Lake Mining Limited: Mcfarlane Lake Mining Submits Exploration Permit Application and Initiates Environmental Baseline Study at Juby Gold Project

 About McFarlane Lake Mining Limited

 McFarlane Lake is a gold exploration company focused on exploring and advancing the Juby Gold project near Gowganda, Ontario.
-The Juby Gold project has a non-compliant (NI 43-101 compliant) inferred resource of 3.17 Million of gold @ 0.98 gpt of gold and Indicated resources 773,000 ounces of gold @ 1.13 gpt of gold.
+The Juby Gold project has a non-compliant (NI 43-101 compliant) inferred resource of 1,488,000 ounces at 0.98 gpt gold and Indicated resource of 773,000 ounces at 1.13 gpt gold.
 These resources are detailed in the "Technical Report on the Update Mineral Resource Estimate on the Juby Gold Project", co-authored by GeoVector Management and SGS Geological Services having an effective date of July 14, 2020.
 McFarlane is currently updating these historical resources to be fully compliant to NI 43-101 standards using current long term gold pricing.

 McFarlane's other properties include and the past producing McMillan Gold Mine property and Mongowin gold property located 70 km west of Sudbury, Ontario.
 The exploration of the High Lake mineral property located immediately east of the Ontario-Manitoba border and the West Hawk Lake mineral property located immediately west of the Ontario-Manitoba border.
 In addition, McFarlane Lake owns the Michaud/Munro mineral properties 115 km east of Timmins.
 McFarlane Lake is a "reporting issuer" under applicable securities legislation in the provinces of Ontario, British Columbia and Alberta.